-Funding will be available on a continuing basis provided the student maintains satisfactory progress toward completion of the degree.
-During the first year, the main criterion is that a 3.00 GPA must be maintained in course work throughout the program.
+Funding will be provided on a continuing basis provided the student maintains satisfactory progress toward completion of the degree.
+During the first year, the main criterion is that a 3.00 GPA must be maintained in the course work.
 After the first year, progress will primarily be in research, where a clear quantitative measure of performance is infeasible.

-In general, the thesis advisor is responsible for this progress review, but in cases where there is disagreement between advisor and student, the thesis committee will provide an independent evaluation to determine if there is satisfactory progress for continuation of funding.
+In general, the thesis advisor is responsible for progress reviews after the first year, but in cases where there is disagreement between advisor and student, the thesis committee will provide an independent evaluation to determine if there is satisfactory progress.
 In the event that progress is deemed unsatisfactory, the student will be provided at least three months notice that funding is in danger of being discontinued, and, wherever possible, will be given sufficient opportunity to rectify the situation.
 Although the likelihood of this happening during the early stages of the research is slim, students should be aware that all thesis projects must eventually end, and thus the likelihood of funding being discontinued increases with increasing residence time in the program.
 Funding is not guaranteed beyond four years.